Oculus (VR) (we have the hardware to test)

 Using Kraft Physics Engine under the hood.

-[ssDynamicCollisions] to make collision queries treat your scene as more than just a bounding box.
+true to make collision queries treat your scene as a precise mesh.
 Then use routines like

 You can design game maps using Tiled.

 Tiled maps (TMX files) can be loaded into

 Viewport display means they can be combined with other scenes on top of it, like sprite sheets for units on the map.

 See examples/tiled/strategy_game_demo for a complete strategy game in CGE using Tiled maps.